WCoder007/WCoder007/README.md

 - 🔭 I’m currently working on : Rock-Paper-Scissors
 - 👯 I’m looking to collaborate on: anything and everything interesting💡
 - 💬 Ask me about : Python, HTML, CSS, JS
-- 📫 How to reach me: nniveditha2001@gmail.com <br>
+- 📫 How to reach me:
+* nniveditha2001@gmail.com
-                       www.linkedin.com/in/WCoder007
+* www.linkedin.com/in/WCoder007
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Sum of all naturals numbers till infinity is -1/12!😁